-Knowledge of the criminal justice system and corrections process.
-Skill in the oral and written presentation of factual material.

-Ability to counsel probationers and parolees to aid in their readjustment to society.

-Ability to conduct interviews, assemble information and write clear and concise reports.

-Ability to work effectively with disturbed and maladjusted individuals.

-Ability to assess clients' potential behavior patterns.

-Ability to communicate effectively in oral and written form.

-Ability to establish and maintain effective working relationships with probationers or parolees, co-workers, other agency representatives and the general public.
+- Knowledge of community, social and economic resources for job placement and employment opportunities. - Knowledge of probation and parole casework management and interviewing techniques. - Knowledge of the criminal justice system and corrections process. - Ability to counsel probationers and parolees to aid in readjustment to society. - Ability to conduct interviews, assemble information and write concise reports. - Ability to assess clients' potential behavior patterns. - Ability to work effectively with disturbed or maladjusted individuals. - Ability to communicate effectively in oral and written form. - Ability to establish and maintain effective working relationships with probationers or parolees, co-workers, other agency representatives and the general public.